jasonankeodendaal/JSTYP.ME/README.md

 **Step 3.1: Run the Kiosk App**
 1. On the device you are configuring, go to the main project folder (the one with `index.html`).
-2. Follow the steps from [Scenario A](#alternative-setup-single-offline-kiosk-scenario-a) to start the app server and open it in a browser.
+2. Follow the steps from [Alternative Setup: Single Offline Kiosk](#alternative-setup-single-offline-kiosk) to start the app server and open it in a browser.

 **Step 3.2: Log In as Admin**
 1. On the kiosk app screen, go to the footer and click **Admin Login**.